BurakBoz/wp-clean/README.md

 It deletes all default themes, plugins, translations files in latest.zip file by Default.

-This means you have to upload your own themes, plugins if you are using for clean install.
+This means you have to upload (or choose with param) your own themes, plugins if you are using for clean install.

 Of course you can configure this by changing $deleteFolders list.